ckleban/kaggle-distracted-drivers-inceptionv3/README.md

 # kaggle-distracted-drivers-inceptionv3
 Starter script for Kaggle's distracted driver comp.
-Tensor Flow + transfer learning + inception v3 pre-trainned model
+Tensor Flow + transfer learning + inception v3 pre-trained model

 # Kaggle Comp
 These files are for the distracted driver comp on Kaggle, found here: https://www.kaggle.com/c/state-farm-distracted-driver-detection/

 # Summary

-These files let you take the pre-trained inception v3 image reconigtion model, re-train it on the Kaggle data and perform some preditions.
+These files let you take the pre-trained inception v3 image recognition model, re-train it on the Kaggle data and perform some predictions.
 These are python scripts that use the tensorflow ML library.
 This is meant as a starter script of sorts for others to try to do the same thing.

-Using pretrainned models can reduce training time and can be done without a CPU.
+Using pre-trained models can reduce training time and can be done without a CPU.

 Using these scripts, you get a Kaggle leader board score of about 1.2 (just need to play with the hyper-params.
 Right now, there is some over-fitting that is happening that needs to be solved in order to reduce the error rate and improve your LB score.

 # Background reading:

-* Basic image reconition in tensorflow: https://www.tensorflow.org/versions/r0.9/tutorials/image_recognition/index.html
+* Basic image recognition in tensorflow: https://www.tensorflow.org/versions/r0.9/tutorials/image_recognition/index.html
 * Retraining walk through in tensorflow: https://www.tensorflow.org/versions/r0.9/how_tos/image_retraining/index.html

 # Prereqs

 * Python scripts: Python, tensorflow, pickle, panda, etc
-* (Optional) Image pre-processsing: ImageMagick
+* (Optional) Image pre-processing: ImageMagick
-*

 # Script Usage

 * (Optional) - Increase the training data set size by doing image distortions.
 (To try to solve overfitting).